shellbear/shellbear/README.md

 ### Hi there 👋

-I'm Antoine, a french IT student at Epitech Paris 🇫🇷.
+I'm Antoine, a french Full-Stack DevOps developer living in Paris 🇫🇷.

 I have a great interest in Full Stack development, DevOps, Blockchain and Cybersecurity.